Total eclipse of the Hart? Peter Thiel's wealth surges as Palantir goes public

-Peter Thiel's spook software outfit Palatir has surged 37 per cent on its first day of trading on the NYSE, taking its market cap to US$22 billion.
+Peter Thiel's spook software outfit Palantir has surged 37 per cent on its first day of trading on the NYSE, taking its market cap to US$22 billion.

 An SEC filing also revealed that funds controlled by Thiel owned 17.7 per cent of Palantir - substantially above previous guesstimates of 10 per cent - valuing the Kiwi citizen's stake at just under US$4 billion.